OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  *GDB Path* – the gnu debugger path

 -  *GDB Command Timeout* – timeout for gdb commands.

+-  *GDB Output Limit* – limits the GDB output to N characters.

 -  *Display C frames* – if true then shows the C stack frames.